rcarrata/rcarrata.github.io/_posts/2020-05-23-adding-microservices-within-mesh.md

 ## 1. Enable sidecar autoinjection

-Istio data plane is build as a sidecar container, which is living together with the application container running at the same pod.
+The Istio data plane is built as a sidecar container, which lives together with the application container running in the same pod.

 So, in order to take advantage of all of Istio’s features, pods in the mesh must be running an Istio sidecar proxy.